 How Does Maintaining Compliance Digitally Save You Time?

-Most companies don’t realize how many hours their employees and subcontractors actually spend on compliance admin.
+Most companies don’t realise how many hours their employees and subcontractors actually spend on compliance admin.
 Normally, workers on-site do all their reporting during the day, shove the forms into their pocket and then the foreman has to spend hours at the end of the day getting everything fully filled out and filed.
 With a digital solution, a piece of compliance documentation goes on the system as it is captured.

 A structural contractor, for example, could use his mobile phone and the Zutec app to upload photographic evidence proving the rebar was installed correctly.
 The images would then be uploaded to the cloud alongside a digital version of the old paper reports.
 All those documents would be uploaded to the cloud and then used to populate a report for owners, lawyers, subcontractors or any other stakeholder.